Putty: Use in construction

-Polyester based putty
+Two-part hardening putties

-Polyester putty and epoxy putty are plastics that can be molded by hand but become stiff and hard after curing.
+Polyester putty and epoxy putty are thermosetting polymers that can be molded by hand, but become permanently rigid after curing.
 Pratley Putty is an epoxy putty used primarily for steel bonding.
-Milliput is another epoxy putty.
-Bondo is a polyester putty.
+Milliput is another popular multipurpose epoxy putty.
+Bondo is a polyester-based automotive body filler, which is commonly used in collision repair.

 Plumber's putty

 Plumber's putty is the common name encompassing a variety of products of completely different compositions, all used for making watertight seals in plumbing.
 It is a pliable substance used to make watertight seals around faucets and drains.
 The putty is a basic component of a plumber's toolkit and is often used when replacing plumbing fixtures.
 Plumber's putty formulations vary but commonly include powdered clay and linseed oil.
 Other formulas use limestone, talc, or fish oil.
-RTV silicone or epoxy sealants may be used in place of putty.

 Plumber's putty contains mineral oils and/or vegetable oils so it can stain porous materials such as marble or some plastics.
 The oils can also react chemically with some plastics, slowly making them brittle.

+RTV silicone or epoxy sealants may be used in place of putty.

 Other uses

 Certain types of putty also have use in the field of terminal ballistics, where the putty can accurately represent the average density of the human body.
 As such it can be used, for instance, to test the penetrative power of projectiles, or the stopping power of body armour.

 Modeling clay and play putty, such as Plasticine and Silly Putty are common toys.
-Silly Putty comes packaged in plastic eggs.